atomwares/atom/README.md

 ## Usage

-Create an bootstrap file with the following contents:
+Create a bootstrap file with the following contents:
 ```php
 <?php